TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 14/2 Chronicles 14.15.md

 ---

-They smote also the tents of cattle, and carried away sheep in abundance, and camels, and returned to Jerusalem.
+They struck also the tents of livestock, and carried away sheep in abundance, and camels, and returned to Jerusalem.